 The Digital Classicist

 The Digital Classicist is a decentralised and international community of scholars and students interested in the application of innovative digital methods and technologies to research on the ancient world.
-The Digital Classicist is not core funded, and nor is it owned by any institution.
+The Digital Classicist is not hard-funded, nor owned by any institution.
 The main purpose of this site is to offer a web-based hub for discussion, collaboration and communication.

 - Discussion list: hosted by JISCmail, for the discussion of all aspects of Digital Humanties, e-Science, and cyberinfrastructure as they apply to the study of the ancient world; technical questions and advice; event, publication, and job announcements.
 Membership is open to anyone who wishes to sign up.